Less than world-class hotels at world-class Machu Picchu. Why?

 On Trip Advisor website, all the 5 star luxury hotels in Aguas Calientes have an average rating of 4.5 (on a scale of 5) The Sanctuary has "the" location.
 Their front door spills out to the steps that enter Machu Picchu National Park.
 The Sanctuary has the service and they have fabulous food & fabulous thread count!
 But the rooms are a little small and the hallways are dark & narrow.
 Is is worth the cost?
 You'll have to read the reviewsand decide.
 One says, "adequate for the night," and another "excellent value."
 Fortunately most visitors are there to see one thing: Machu Picchu.
 They only need hotels that offer basic comforts in a clean, safe environment.
 It's rare to find a 3* hotel without any negative reviews.
 It might even be impossible.
 And here's why:

-- The town of Aguas Calientes is in one-of-a-kind.
-There is no other village (it's really a village, not a city) in Peru, if not the world, tucked under the elbow of a high-profile travel destination where visitor expectations are so high.
-The ruins are visited every day of the year by travelers of all ages & socio-economic classes.
+- The town of Aguas Calientes is one-of-a-kind.
+There is no other village (it's really a village, not a city) in Peru, if not the world, with such a prestigious location.
+Right under the elbow of a high-profile world-renowned travel destination.
+Visitor expectations are high.
+The flow of visitors to the ruins is steady every day of the year.

 - There's no economic incentive for hotels in Aguas Calientes to cater to the whims of travelers.
-Normal hotel occupancy is enough to support a family, in spite of negative reviews.
+Normal hotel occupancy is enough to support a family-owned hotel business, in spite of negative reviews.
 The hotels with the fewest bad reviews will fill up first.
 And those with marginal reviews will fill up last.

 - The town infrastructure is limited.
 Roads & other municipal services have geographical limitations.
 The only access to the town is by hiking in on the Inca Trail or by rail.